Updated April 3, 2015

 Q: Why does household employment differ from payroll employment?

-The difference arises mostly because the scope of the Household Survey is broader than the Establishment Survey.
+The difference arises mostly because the scope of the Household Survey is broader than the Payroll Survey.
 The Household Survey includes the self-employed, unpaid family workers, agricultural workers, and private household workers—all of these workers are excluded from the sample frame for the Payroll Survey.

 Q: Does a decline in the labor force participation rate mean people are leaving the labor force because they are discouraged about finding a job?